Peter Somers

 Peter Somers (3 June 1878 – 27 November 1914) was a Scottish footballer who played as an inside forward for Celtic, Blackburn Rovers, Hamilton Academical and Scotland.
 Somers also played for the Scottish Football League XI three times.
 After retiring as a player, Somers became a director of Hamilton Academical.

+Personal life

-His son Billy Somers, also a footballer, was a Dominion of Canada Football Champion with Toronto Scottish in 1932.
-Another son John played briefly for Hearts.
+Somers became seriously ill in November 1914, requiring his left foot to be amputated.
+He died of complications from this operation on 27 November.
+His son Billy Somers, also a footballer, was a Dominion of Canada Football Champion with Toronto Scottish in 1932, while another son John played briefly for Hearts.